-The following mitigation is considered feasible, reasonable and essential, and is factored into this assessment:
+The following mitigation is considered feasible, reasonable and essential:

-- → Alternative 2 is the preferred development alternative from a botanical perspective, and incorporates changes made to the original Alternative 1 layout. - → All invasive alien vegetation on the property must be removed within three years of any project approval, using proper methodology (see Martens et al 2021.
-Annual alien vegetation removal around all new units must be undertaken, so that these sites do not act as sources of alien spread. - $\rightarrow$ No plant species that are not locally indigenous may be planted around any of the new units. - → Rubbish, building rubble and household refuse must not be stored or disposed of outdoors on any of the sites as this may encourage spread of alien invasive Argentine ants.
+- → All invasive alien vegetation on the property must be removed within three years of any project approval, using proper methodology (see Martens et al 2021.
+Annual alien vegetation removal around all new units must be undertaken, so that these sites do not act as sources of alien spread. - → No plant species that are not locally indigenous may be planted around any of the new units. - → Rubbish, building rubble and household refuse must not be stored or disposed of outdoors on any of the sites as this may encourage spread of alien invasive Argentine ants.
 Rubbish and refuse should be kept indoors for responsible disposal later, and building sites should be kept as free of rubble and building material as far as is possible, during construction and operational phases. - → Firebreaks should be brush cut annually around all isolated units, using handheld brush cutters.
 These firebreaks should extend from the edge of the building platforms outwards for at least 5m, and this brush cutting will then at least partially simulate regular fires in these areas within 5m of the buildings, whilst minimising likely fire damage to the infrastructure.